-As of 26 June, the hospitality facilities will be able to work inside the facilities through an appropriate protocol for operation, gyms will be allowed to open and shopping malls will be able to stay open on Sundays.
+As of 26 June, gyms were allowed to open and shopping malls were able to stay open on Sundays.

-The Commission for Infectious Diseases approved on 29 June the protocol for organizing public events, which was proposed last week by representatives of the association of musicians and event planners.
-The protocol will allow organizing public events; however, venues should only be filled to up to 50% of their capacity and there should be controlled entry at events.
-In addition, tickets will be sold online in advance, and wearing protective masks will be mandatory.
+On 29 June a protocol for organizing public events was announced.
+The protocol allowed public events; however, venues should only be filled to up to 50% of their capacity and there should be controlled entry at events.
+In addition, tickets must be sold online in advance, and wearing protective masks will be mandatory.

-On the 29 June, the Minister of Health confirmed that kindergartens will not be reopened any time soon because of the rising surge in new COVID-19 cases.
+However, on the same day the Minister of Health confirmed that kindergartens will not be reopened any time soon because of a rising surge in new COVID-19 cases.

 On June 30th, the Government decided to terminate the ban on sports competitions in collective sports provided there is a strict compliance to preventative measures and the lack of an audience.